GSA/fpki-guides/_announcements/02_google_ct.md

 ## How Can I Test CT Compliance for My Intranet Website?
 To test CT compliance, you'll need to use a pre-release version of Chrome.

 - Google will start enforcing CT with [Chrome 67](https://www.chromium.org/developers/calendar){:target="_blank"}.
-Chrome 67 is available for a limited time <!--beta version to use for testing?-->at [Chrome Canary](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.
+Chrome 67 is available for a limited time <!--beta version to use for testing?-->at [Chrome Canary channel](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.
 - You'll need to use a special command line flag to execute the browser: [Add a command-line flag for CT testing](https://bugs.chromium.org/p/chromium/issues/detail?id=816543&can=2&q=816543&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified){:target="_blank"}.

-The CT and certificate information is cached in Chrome. <!--Doesn't the user download Chrome 67 above?
-Step 1 below tells you to download Chrome 67..?
-You have to download it ABOVE in order to clear the cache here?-->Before you start each test, clear the cached data from within the browser:<br><br>
+The CT and certificate information is cached in Chrome.
+Before you start each test, clear the cached data from within the browser:<br><br>
    ```
    Settings->Advanced
    Ctrl + Shift + Del)
    ```

-1. Download and install the Chrome 67 latest build: [Chrome Canary](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.
+1. Download and install the Chrome 67 latest build from [Chrome Canary channel](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.

-2. Find the directory path to the new Chrome<!--67?--> executable.
+2. Find the directory path to the new Chrome executable.
 For example:

    ```
    Windows: C:\Users\<username>\AppData\Local\Google\Chrome SxS\Application\chrome.exe